Camps for K-12 Students

 Transportation Camp scholarship funding for this year's program is provided by the Federal Highway Administration through New York State Department of Transportation.

-The Transportation Camp is a free, one-week non-residential program for high school students (rising 9th-12th graders) where they can learn about transportation engineering through awesome hands-on activities and group programs.
+The National Summer Transportation Institute is a free, one-week non-residential program for high school students (rising 9th-12th graders) where they can learn about transportation engineering through awesome hands-on activities and group programs.
 Minority and underrepresented students are especially encouraged to apply.

 *Please note that this year's activities may change or be modified to ensure camper safety during the COVID-19 pandemic.
 A final schedule of activities will be sent to accepted campers closer to the start of camp.